sebstainsgit/sieve/README.md

 ## Features

 - **Efficient Prime Calculation**: Uses the Sieve of Eratosthenes algorithm to calculate primes up to a user-specified limit.
-- **File Output Options**: Save primes either in a single file or distribute them across multiple files.
+- **File Output Options**: Saves primes either in a single file or distributes them across multiple files.
 - **Performance Statistics**: Optionally outputs statistics, including the time taken for computation and file I/O.
 - **Concurrency**: Supports concurrent file writing for better performance when generating multiple files.